LesFerch/WinSetView/Manual.md

 **Unhide the AppData folder**

 When checked, the hidden attribute is removed from the current user's AppData folder.
 Unchecking the option re-applies the hidden attribute.

 \
+**Enable Classic Search in Windows 10**

+When checked, Windows search will be reverted to the version prior to the release of Windows 10 1909.
+Classic search includes results as you type and **Date modified:** calendar and **Size:** category pop-ups.

+\
 **Show paths in search results only**